Adams Abdul Salam

-Adams Abdul-Salam (born 16 December 1985) is a Ghanaian politician who is a member of the National Democratic Congress.
+Adams Abdul-Salam (born on Monday, 16 December 1985) is a Ghanaian politician who is a member of the National Democratic Congress.
 He is the member of Parliament for the New Edubease Constituency in the Ashanti region.

 Early life and education

 Adams Abdul-Salam was born in New Edubiase in Ashanti Region on 16 December 1985.
-He attended Kwame Nkrumah University of Science and Technology, Ghana where he completed with a Bachelor of Arts degree in Political Studies in 2009.
+He attended Kwame Nkrumah University of Science and Technology, Ghana where he completed with a Bachelor of Arts degree in political studies in 2009.
 Abdul-Salam holds a master's degree in Rural Development with emphasis on Rural Policy from Brandon University, Canada, completing in 2016.
-He is also an alumnus of Kumasi High School, which he completed in 2003.
+He is also an alumnus of Kumasi High School which he completed in 2003.

 Career

 Early career

 Abdul-Salam served as a Rural Policy Officer at the Rural Development Institute, Canada and later as a Research Associate Rural Community and Mental Health Lab, Brandon University Canada.

 Football administration

 He also served as an Administrative Officer at New Edubiase United Football Club.
 He currently serves as a board member of the club.